tompng/gql-sparrow/README.md

+# GQL-Sparrow
-# GraphQL Query Builder for typescript
+A GraphQL Query Builder for typescript

 ## 1. Generate type from schema.graphql